Kappla/schedule/README.md

 * 15:45-17:00: React Q&A (hosted by Ben) ✅

 ## Thursday, March 19
-* 10:00-10:30: TypeORM Exercise Review and Q&A (hosted by Jose)
+* 10:00-10:30: TypeORM Exercise Review and Q&A (hosted by Jose) ✅
-* 10:30-12:30: Introduction to NestJS (or "How we brought `cannot read property of undefined` to the backend", hosted by Sebastian)
+* 10:30-12:30: Introduction to NestJS (or "How we brought `cannot read property of undefined` to the backend", hosted by Sebastian) ✅
-* 14:00-14:45: NestJS Exercise Review & Q&A (hosted by Sebastian)
+* 14:00-14:45: NestJS Exercise Review & Q&A (hosted by Sebastian) ✅
-* 15:00-15:30: Employer introduction & Q&A: AGSOTEC (hosted by Joshua)
+* 15:00-15:30: Employer introduction & Q&A: AGSOTEC (hosted by Daniel Mayer of Agsotec and Joshua)
 * 15:30-16:00: The Dev.jetzt Matching Platform (hosted by Joshua)

 ## Friday, March 20